 The protectionist trade policies of the Andean Community with regard to automobiles and automobile parts have led to lucrative and expensive new and used car markets in its member nations.
 While this is good for retailers, the “law of unintended consequences” has led to other issues elsewhere in the market.

 For one, contraband auto parts are everywhere in the Ecuadorean auto market.
-In order to avoid high tariffs and taxes, importers will use a variety of methods to disguise auto parts as other less-taxed and tariffed products.
-Naturally, this has allowed less-than-scrupulous elements to creep into the automotive market, something one should keep in mind when looking to resell an imported vehicle.
+In order to avoid high tariffs and taxes, importers use a variety of methods to disguise auto parts.
+As other less-taxed and tariffed products.
+Naturally, this has allowed less-than-scrupulous elements to creep into the automotive market.
+Something one should keep in mind when looking to resell an imported vehicle.

-Also, the byzantine laws that govern the importation of used vehicles into Ecuador have been known to change at the drop of a dime.
-Because of this, people who thought they were doing everything above board have found themselves facing incredibly high tariffs, taxes and fees, sometimes in excess of the associated vehicle’s worth.
-When importing a U.S. used vehicle into Ecuador, be sure you’re extra careful, and consult a customs brokers when in doubt.
+The byzantine laws that govern the importation of used vehicles into Ecuador have changed at the drop of a dime.
+Because of this, people who were doing everything above board were facing incredibly high tariffs, taxes, and fees.

 The Most Popular Used Cars in Ecuador

-With high costs and a recession having adverse effects on the sale of vehicles in Ecuador, there has been some recent volatility in the market.
-That said, Chevrolet, an American make, remains firmly entrenched as the most popular automaker in the country, owning roughly a 40% market share.
+High costs and a recession have adverse effects on the sale of vehicles in Ecuador.
+There has been some recent volatility in the market.
+That said, Chevrolet, an American maker, remains firmly entrenched as the most popular automaker in the country.
+Owning roughly a 40% market share.

-Chevrolet’s market-share domination can be seen when surveying the most popular models in the country.
-The top-5 most popular models are all Chevrolet, with the D-Max being by far the most popular model, followed by the Aveo Family, the Grand Vitara, the Aveo Emotion and the Sail (in that order).
+You can see Chevrolet’s market-share domination can when surveying the most popular models in the country.
+The top-5 most popular models are all Chevrolet, with the D-Max being by far the most popular model.
+Followed by the Aveo Family, the Grand Vitara, the Aveo Emotion, and the Sail (in that order).

 Chevrolet’s closest competition for market share comes from South Korean automaker, Kia, which accounts for around 12.5%.
 Coming in third place is Hyundai, which owns around 11% market share.

 Beyond the top three makes, it’s really a muddle.
-In the mid-range you’ll find Japanese makes like Toyota, Mazda and Nissan all jockeying for position.
-Outside of Chevrolet, which is really big business in Ecuador, the only other American brand to rate in the top 10 in terms of popularity is Ford, which at last estimate had a little less than 4% market share overall.
+In the mid-range, you’ll find Japanese makes like Toyota, Mazda, and Nissan all jockeying for position.
+Outside of Chevrolet, which is a really big business in Ecuador.
+The only other American brand to rate in the top 10 in terms of popularity is Ford.
+Which at last estimate had a little less than 4% market share overall.